(What's So Funny 'Bout) Peace, Love, and Understanding: Other recordings and performances

-In 2008, it was also used as a group number, at the close of the Comedy Central special A Colbert Christmas: The Greatest Gift of All!, sung by Stephen Colbert, Elvis Costello, Willie Nelson, Toby Keith, John Legend, and Feist.
-This performance was included on the album, which won the 2010 Grammy Award for Best Comedy Album.
+In 2008, it was also used as a group number, at the close of the 2008 Comedy Central special A Colbert Christmas: The Greatest Gift of All!, sung by Stephen Colbert, Elvis Costello, Willie Nelson, Toby Keith, John Legend, and Feist.
+This performance was included on the album, which won the 2010 Grammy Award for Best Comedy Album at the 52nd Annual Grammy Awards.

-In response to the Pittsburgh synagogue shooting on October 27, 2018, at Tree of Life, Pittsburgh, Pennsylvania-based band The Clarks released a cover of the song, with all proceeds going to the synagogue.
+In response to the Pittsburgh synagogue shooting on 27 October 2018, at Tree of Life, Pittsburgh, Pennsylvania-based band The Clarks released a cover of the song, with all proceeds going to the Tree of Life synagogue and was included on their 2019 compilation album Between Now and Then Vol. 2.

 In May 2020, during the COVID-19 pandemic, Sharon Van Etten and Queens of the Stone Age's Josh Homme released a cover of the song accompanied by an official video which was shot at the artists' respective homes.
 "We wanted to share something personal and universal.
 That we are all in this time together", Van Etten wrote about the cover.
-Van Etten in seen performs in her garden as her child plays in the background.
-Homme performed the song while sitting on a staircase and later in one of his house’s bedrooms.
-The musician's children also appear in several scenes.
-The visuals of the video was created by Matthew Daniel Siskin "via iMessage + telephone", with co-directing duties coming from "all the kids".
+The Pretty Reckless released an acoustic version on their 2022 EP Other Worlds, and Cheekface released a cover in 2023.